IVoin-coder/schema-driven-action-propagation/README.md

 # Schema-Driven Action Propagation (SDAP)
+ schema-driven-action-propagation

 **SDAP** - Architectural pattern for loosely coupled action propagation through schemas in distributed systems.

+> **Core Idea:** Instead of relying on pre-shared, static data contracts (DTOs, APIs), SDAP lets the **producer send the exact data schema it needs right now**.
+The **consumer's job is to understand this schema and provide data that matches it.** This enables systems to evolve independently while maintaining perfect compatibility.

 > ⚠️ **Status**: Draft / Under Discussion
 > 📢 **Seeking**: Architectural criticism and community review